colcon/colcon.readthedocs.org/reference/global-arguments.rst

 COLCON_DEFAULT_EXECUTOR [``colcon-core``]
   Select the default executor extension for verbs which support it.
-  By default the executor with the highest priority is being used.
+  By default the executor with the highest priority is used.
   The executor can also be chosen using the ``--executor`` argument.

 .. _colcon-core_colcon-extension-blacklist_env: